U.S. Route 20 in New York: Buffalo area

-Shops and stores line busy Transit Road on both sides as it divides the towns of West Seneca and Elma.
-A mile north of NY 400, US 20 and NY 78 reach another state highway, NY 354, near Ebenezer.
+Shops and stores line busy Transit Road on both sides as it divides the towns of West Seneca and Elma. north of NY 400, US 20 and NY 78 reach another state highway, NY 354, near Ebenezer.
 Not far from that intersection, Cheektowaga and Lancaster replace West Seneca and Elma as the towns on either side of the road.
-Increasing development and traffic heralds Transit Road's entry into the village of Depew, and at NY 130, US 20 turns east, ending the overlap and taking the direction it will follow for most of the rest of its crossing of the state.
+Increasing development and traffic heralds Transit Road's entry into the village of Depew, and, at NY 130, US 20 turns east, ending the overlap and taking the direction it will follow for most of the rest of its crossing of the state.

 East of Buffalo

 Taking the name Broadway, which NY 130 had retained from the city of Buffalo, US 20 goes through downtown Depew before it proceeds into the neighboring village of Lancaster.
 It returns to a rural two-lane road beyond Lancaster, passing through a traffic light only at the small village of Alden before crossing into Genesee County.
-In the town of Darien, US 20 continues straight past Darien Lakes State Park to the junction with NY 77 at Darien Center, where much summertime traffic turns north toward the nearby Darien Lake amusement park.
+In the town of Darien, US 20 continues straight past Darien Lakes State Park to the junction with NY 77 at Darien Center, where much summertime traffic turns north toward nearby Six Flags Darien Lake.
 NY 238 forks off to the southeast towards Attica at a junction 2 mi to the east of Darien Center.

-Past the junction with NY 238, which forks off to the southeast towards Attica, the highway begins going straight up and down into the creek valleys here at the northern fringe of the Allegheny Plateau.
+Past the junction with NY 238, which forks off to the southeast toward Attica, the highway begins going straight up and down into the creek valleys here at the northern fringe of the Allegheny Plateau.
 Passing lanes are sometimes available on the downhill sections, particularly in the next community to the east, Alexander, where another route to Attica, NY 98 crosses via an overpass.
 This allows traffic to continue at a high speed through the surrounding dairy and sod farms up the other side and into Bethany, the next town, whose four four-way intersections offer only blinking yellow lights and no stop or yield traffic control devices to slow down drivers.

 This unbroken stretch ends with a new light shortly into the next town, Pavilion, where NY 63 crosses at an angle.
 Here, traffic bound for the Southern Tier and further turn right to eventually connect to I-390 at Mount Morris.
 The four-lane US 20 straightaway continues across the town, with NY 19 also on an overpass at Pavilion Center.
 US 20 goes on past the Livingston County line 2.5 mi to the east, where it finally drops the Broadway name.
 After another 2 mi, the route enters the hamlet of Fraser, where the north–south NY 36 crosses US 20 on its way from Mount Morris to Caledonia.
 US 20 continues on to the community of Canawaugus 6 mi to the east, where NY 5 enters from the village of Caledonia to the northwest and rejoins US 20.
 The two routes continue east from here to the village of Avon.